JonElsey/mineral_analysis_JL/README.md

 Download the .py files and requirements.txt to a folder.

-Then, install the required modules (Numpy, Pandas and Matplotlib) by navigating to this folder, then doing python -m pip install -r requirements.txt.
+Then, install the required modules (Numpy, Pandas and Matplotlib - see `requirements.txt`).
+I recommend using a new Conda environment if using Anaconda.

-mineral_analysis.py runs the main code.
-You will need all the other .py files in order to run the code.
+`mineral_analysis.py` runs the main code.
+You will need all the other `.py` files in order to run the code.

 Note: If you are getting a permission denied error when running the code, ensure that the name of your output data (default 'output_data.xlsx') is not open in Excel.
 Excel "hogs" the file, meaning that other programs can't change it